Skip to content

 How to Play Scorpion Solitaire

 Scorpion Solitaire is a challenging variant similar to Spider but played with a single deck.
 Forty-nine cards are dealt into 7 columns of 7 cards each.
-The first three columns have 3 face-down cards topped by 4 face-up cards, while columns 4 through 7 are fully face-up.
+The first three columns have 3 face-down cards with 4 face-up cards on top, while columns 4 through 7 are fully face-up.
 Three reserve cards are set aside.
 Like Yukon, you can move any face-up card along with all the cards on top of it.
 Build tableau columns in descending order of the same suit (King down to Ace).
-When a complete King-to-Ace same-suit sequence is formed, it stays in place.
+When you complete a King-to-Ace sequence in the same suit, it remains where it is.
 Empty columns can only be filled with Kings.
 When you're stuck, deal the 3 reserve cards face-up onto the first three columns.
 The game is won when all four suits are arranged in complete King-to-Ace sequences.

 Scorpion Solitaire Tips